-The rewards for these cards are tied to the bank’s rewards program.
-The big names are Chase (Chase Ultimate Rewards), Citi (Citi ThankYou Points), and American Express (Amex Membership Rewards).
-Capital One Miles are also transferable.
+The rewards for these cards are tied to the bank’s rewards programs.
+The big names are Chase (Chase Ultimate Rewards), Citi (Citi ThankYou Points), American Express (Amex Membership Rewards), and Capital One Miles (Capital One Miles).
 One of the best starter cards is the Chase Sapphire Preferred card.
 Often, these cards offer a great sign-up bonus for an annual fee around ~$100, but sometimes the first year fee is waived.
 Sign-up bonus values can range from $250 to $750.

 Our favorite is the Chase Sapphire Preferred: 6 Reasons We Love Chase Sapphire Preferred.

 2. Co-branded Cards: Airlines and Hotel Cards

 These cards are called “co-branded” because there is an airline or hotel that has partnered with a bank to offer a credit card.
 They are the most common type of rewards card but NOT the best kind of cards.
 These cards offer specific earnings for that particular loyalty program and often come with benefits (e.g. free night stay or free checked bags) exclusive to the card and company.
 Two examples are the Chase Southwest Rapid Rewards Priority Credit Card or the American Express Marriott Bonvoy Billiant Card.

 Why do we like Co-branded cards?
 Ease-of-Use and Stand-alone Points

 If you always travel on Southwest or love to stay at Marriott Hotels, then it makes sense to get a card with a great bonus and rack up the points with that particular brand.
 Most brands give you extra points for purchasing their flights or hotel stays when you use their card.